Step 1: Pre-Application

 It is important for a health department considering accreditation to have key staff members, agency governing body, and strategic community partners sharing the vision.
 The process requires time and energy, and needs to be supported and endorsed by the health department’s governing body and administration.
 A kickoff event is one way to initiate the process and create enthusiasm among staff about accreditation.

 A work plan and road map to success developed at the pre-application phase should set a time goal to submit the application and complete the document submission.
 The initial plan should identify and document obvious variances between performance measures and the current situation, assign staff to begin working on shortfalls, and set regular meetings to coordinate efforts.
+Download a checklist and accreditation planner.

 Other local public health agencies found it helpful to designate an accreditation coordinator.
 The coordinator might be the administrator, office manager, other staff person or even an outside person hired to oversee this project.
 This person will work with the staff, communicate with the assigned MICH liaison, and assemble the documentation for uploading into Dropbox.